maobrien11235/ANTNM/README.md

 1. Perform Cox proportional hazard model to learn survival regression techniques.
-2. Use the data cleaning process for the manually retrieved data as an opportunity to pracrtice data pipeline unit testing.
+2. Use the data cleaning process for the manually retrieved data as an opportunity to practice data pipeline unit testing.
+    * Also a good opportunity to explore Test Driven Development.
+Starting with writing the tests in test_DatEng.py and then writing the functions to perform the data engineering.
 3. Exploration of bias in modelling by using a dataset and industry with known bias toward taller women as models to explore AI explainability and outcomes analysis.